friendly-bits/geoblocker-bash/README.md

 Reliability features:
 - Downloaded lists go through validation process, with safeguards in place to prevent application of corrupted or incomplete lists to the firewall.
-- Extensive error detection and handling at each stage and user notification through console messages or through syslog if an error occurs.
+- All scripts perform extensive error detection and handling at each stage so if something goes wrong, chances for bad consequences are minimal.
 - Automatic backup of the firewall state before any changes or updates, and automatic restore from backup in case an error occurs during these changes (which normally should never happen but implemented just in case).
-- Validates all user input to prevent unintended mistakes.
+- Scripts which serve as a user interface validate all user input to prevent unintended mistakes.
 - If a user accidentally requests an action that is about to block their own country (which can happen both in blacklist mode and in whitelist mode), the -manage script will warn them and wait for their input before proceeding.

 Efficiency features:
 - When creating iptables rules, a list for each country is compiled into an ipset and that ipset is then used with a matching iptables rule.
 This way the load on the CPU is minimal when the firewall is processing incoming connection requests.
-- Calculation of optimized ipset parameters when creating new ipsets, to try and hit the sweet spot for both performance and memory consumption.
+- Calculates optimized ipset parameters when creating new ipsets, to try and hit the sweet spot for both performance and memory consumption.
 Typically consumes very little memory (just a couple MB for a very large list) with minimal performance impact.
-- Creating new ipsets is implemented in the most efficient way allowed by the API, so normally it takes less than a second for a very large list (depending on the CPU of course).
+- Creating new ipsets is done efficiently, so normally it takes less than a second for a very large list (depending on the CPU of course).
 - Only performs necessary actions.
 For example, if a list is up-to-date and already active in the firewall, it won't be re-validated and re-applied to the firewall until the data timestamp changes.
 - Scripts are only active for a short time when invoked either directly by the user or by a cron job (once after a reboot and then periodically for an auto-update).
 - List parsing and validation are implemented through efficient regex processing, so this is very quick (a fraction of a second for parsing and a few milliseconds for validation, for a very large list, depending on the CPU).